Sir, You Are Being Hunted

 Sir, You Are Being Hunted (alternatively titled Madam, You Are Being Hunted) is an open world survival horror stealth video game developed by Big Robot for Microsoft Windows, macOS, and Linux.
 An alpha version of the game was made available on 19 August 2013.

-After years of no updates, in September 2021 the game was updated to version 1.5 by the external Dutch game development studio Den of Thieves Games.
+After years without updates, in September 2021 the game was updated to version 1.5 by the external Dutch game development studio Den of Thieves Games.
+Alongside the update, a remastered "Reinvented Edition" was announced, with developers announcing that the remastered version of the game would be released on the Nintendo Switch.
+As of 2025, Reinvented Edition has not been released.

 Gameplay

 In Sir, You Are Being Hunted, players have to survive from 'Hunters' (robots dressed as Victorian gentlemen) who are trying to track down and kill them, whilst attempting to escape from an island.
 Players are required to scavenge towns and villages for items such as food and weapons to help them survive whilst collecting parts of an exploded machine in order to escape the island.
 If the robots find a part, they set up sentries around it to defend it from the player.
 The game's enemies utilise dogs and balloons in order to find the player.

 The island played on is procedurally generated, meaning that every playthrough will generate a different landscape.
 It is populated with villages, towns and other areas where the player can find essential supplies.